Plon/MasterThesis/LitReview/rl_function_approximation.md

 With only one hidden layer and enough hidden nodes with a nonlinear activation function, a neural net can represent almost any continuous function on a compact region of the network's input space to any degree.
 If the activation function in the hidden layer is linear, then the network is equivalent to a network without hidden layers since linear functions of linear functions are themselves linear.
 Despite this ability to represent almost any function with only one hidden layer, it may be easier or even required to approximate more complex functions using deeply-layered ANNs \cite{sutton2018reinforcement}.
+The class of ML algorithms that use neural nets with multiple layers is known as deep learning \cite{goodfellow2016deep}.
+Combining deep learning with reinforcement learning is known as deep reinforcement learning.

 The simplest neural net is the feedforward network (FNN).